A Generative Model for Disentangling Galaxy Photometric Parameters: Introduction

-Among generative approaches, autoencoders stand out as a flexible framework capable of learning low-dimensional latent representations that capture the essential features of galaxy images~\cite{yin2022conditional, scourfield2023noising,mirzoyan2025enhancing, buonanno2020deep}.
+Among generative approaches, autoencoders stand out as a flexible framework capable of learning low-dimensional latent representations that capture the essential features of galaxy images~\cite{yin2022conditional, scourfield2023noising,mirzoyan2025enhancing, buonanno2020deep, bretonniere2012euclid, lanusse2020deep}.
 When implemented in a conditional setting—i.e., incorporating known labels or physical parameters—these models can help disentangle different aspects of galaxy structure (e.g., flux, shape, orientation) in a principled way.
 By mapping high-dimensional inputs to a compressed latent space and back, a conditional autoencoder can perform both data compression and reconstruction while preserving physically meaningful properties.
 This approach thereby offers a promising avenue for addressing the computational challenges of galaxy morphology analysis in modern photometric surveys.

 In this work, we investigate the use of a conditional autoencoder for galaxy photometric parameter estimation.
 While machine learning has previously been applied to galaxy morphology in various contexts~\cite{yin2022conditional, scourfield2023noising, banerji2010galaxy, buonanno2020deep}, our approach differs in several important ways.
 First, we adopt a significantly simpler neural network architecture, which enhances the interpretability and disentanglement of the learned features.
+This emphasis on an interpretable latent space is aligned with recent work by Csizi et al., who also employed compressed and interpretable latent representations as the foundation for a deep generative galaxy morphology model~\cite{csizi2025euclid}.
 Second, we conduct a systematic comparison with traditional statistical methods to quantify the complexity of the task, thereby justifying the use of machine learning tools.

 We begin by generating a suite of realistic mock galaxy images that simulate a variety of structural properties and observational effects in Section~\S\ref{sec:data}.
 We then discuss our autoencoders architecture and loss function design in Section~\S\ref{sec:CAE}.
 Finally, we present our results in Section~\S\ref{sec:results} and discuss the implications for large-scale galaxy surveys, highlighting both the advantages and remaining challenges of the generative approach.